haoboguo/AF2.Res.Flex/README.md

 dist.mat2.R: the distance variation matrix estimated and plotted from the MD trajectory (100 ns).
 A protein pdb ("protein.pdb") and a dcd traject file ("protein.rst1.dcd") will be required as inputs.

-pca.R: principal component analysis of from MD trajectory (100 ns).
+pca.R: principal component analysis (PCA) of from MD trajectory (100 ns).
 The residue cross-correlation analysis is also performed; pymol is required for visualization (see the manuscript).
+A protein pdb and a dcd trajectory file will be required as input.
+Here, the PCA will be performed on the backbone atoms (C, O, N, CA); note that the trajectory should contains at least 3N frames (N is the total atom number used in the PCA).
+Each MD trajectory used in this MS has 10k frames (trajectories have been saved every 10 ps).

 The R package "bio3d" is used for trajectory analyses; the "heatmap.2" function in package "gplots" is used to plot the heatmaps.
 The color scheme is white for high and darkgreen for low PAE/DV scores, respectively, consistent with the schme used in the AF2 database.